Robert Lee Yates: Murders

 On December 26, 1997, the bodies of Shawn McClenahan, 39, and Laurie Wason, 31, were found in a gully in Spokane.
 Both women were shot twice in the head and their heads were wrapped with three plastic bags each.
-Wason, who was last seen on November 3, was the devoted mother of a 12-year-old son until a slip with heroin unravelled six years of sobriety; she began working as a prostitute to fund her addiction.
+Wason, who was last seen on November 3, was the devoted mother of a 12-year-old son until a relapse with heroin unravelled six years of sobriety; she began working as a sex worker to fund her substance use.
 McClenahan also struggled with heroin, and was arrested early November for forging a check during a binge.
 She had been missing since December 18.